Ultra Bust-a-Move

-Ultra Bust-a-Move is a puzzle video game developed by Taito and published by Majesco Entertainment for Xbox in 2004.
+Ultra Bust-a-Move is a puzzle video game developed by Taito for the Xbox in 2004.
 The game was later ported to PlayStation Portable as Ultra Puzzle Bobble Pocket (ウルトラパズルボブル ポケット, Urutora Pazuru Boburu Poketto) in Japan, Bust-a-Move Ghost in the PAL region, and Bust-a-Move Deluxe in North America in 2006.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 2010.
+Ultra Bust-a-Move is now playable online again on the replacement Xbox Live servers called Insignia.

 Reception

 Ultra Bust-a-Move and Bust-a-Move Deluxe received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave both the Xbox and PSP versions each a score of 24 out of 40.